oblockton/Erase_Hate_Python_Library/docs/apicodes_README.md

       *do something else*
   ~~~~

 As you see in this example, we have a try/except that is looking to catch a 500 or 404 API code.
-Though the function `submit_reclassed()` doesn't produce any data, response from the API is still returned by the function.
+Though the function `reclass_submission()` doesn't produce any data, response from the API is still returned by the function.
 The response from the API includes a key 'api_code', which we can check for an API code of 200.

 ---------